soyroberto/terraform-library/101/wwwpasswdgen(wpg)/README.md

 terraform apply -auto-approve -var length=255; terraform output espassword
 ```

-**Every run will generate a new password and store it in the Azure storage account as part of the state.
-The storage accunt have versioning enabled, so you can always revert to a previous version of the password if needed.**
+**Every run will generate a new password and store it in the Azure storage account as part of the state.**
+**The storage account have versioning enabled, so you can always revert to a previous the password if needed.**